-- 23.7 a) At each Event where a sprint qualifying session is not scheduled, team personnel who are associated in any way with the operation of the cars are not permitted within the confines of the circuit during the following two (2) nine (9) hour restricted periods detailed below in this Article 23.7f) to 23.7h). - b) At each Event where a sprint session is scheduled, team personnel who are associated in any way with the operation of the cars are not permitted within the confines of the circuit during the restricted periods detailed below in this Article 23.7f) to 23.7g) - c) For the avoidance of doubt, race drivers and personnel whose duties are solely connected with catering, media or marketing are exempt from these above requirements. - d) Boards warning anyone attempting to enter the paddock that the restricted period is in operation will be placed immediately before the turnstiles at the appropriate times. - e) Personnel will be permitted to enter the Paddock 30 minutes prior to each restricted period to assist social distancing.
-No work is permitted to be undertaken until the restricted period has ended. - f) Restricted Period One: Commencing forty-two (42) hours prior to the schedule start of P1 and ending twenty-nine (29) hours prior to the scheduled start of P1. - g) Restricted Period Two: Commencing eighteen (18) hours prior to the schedule start of P1 and ending four (4) hours prior to the schedule start of P1. - h) Restricted Period Three: Commencing thirteen (13) hours prior to the schedule start of P3 and ending three (3) hours prior to the schedule start of P3.
-If the unrestricted time between the end of P2 and the start of the third restricted period exceeds five (5) hours the excess will be added to the third restricted period. - which commence twelve (12) hours before the scheduled start times of P1 and P3.
-With the exception of Monaco, if the unrestricted time between the end of P2 and the start of the second restricted period exceeds seven and a half (7.5) hours the excess will be added to the second restricted period. - 23.8 Each Competitor will be permitted two (2) individual the following exceptions during the Championship to the requirements of Articles 23.7 in accordance with the following: - a) Restricted Period One: Eight (8) exceptions in each Championship - b) Restricted Period Two: Six (6) exceptions in each Championship - c) Restricted Period Three: Two (2) exceptions in each Championship

-For the avoidance of doubt, these exceptions may not be used consecutively during a single Event.
+- 23.6 A list of all operational, exempt, trainee and single race personnel must be submitted to the FIA prior to each Event using the official template provided by the FIA - 23.7 a) At each Event where a sprint session is not scheduled, team personnel who are associated in any way with the operation of the cars are not permitted within the confines of the circuit during the restricted periods detailed below in this Article 23.7f) to 23.7h). - b) At each Event where a sprint session is scheduled, team personnel who are associated in any way with the operation of the cars are not permitted within the confines of the circuit during the restricted periods detailed below in this Article 23.7f) to 23.7g) - c) For the avoidance of doubt, race drivers and personnel whose duties are solely connected with catering, media or marketing are exempt from these requirements. - d) Boards warning anyone attempting to enter the paddock that the restricted period is in operation will be placed immediately before the turnstiles at the appropriate times. - e) Personnel will be permitted to enter the Paddock thirty (30) minutes prior to each restricted period to assist social distancing.
+No work is permitted to be undertaken until the restricted period has ended. - f) Restricted Period One: Commencing forty-two (42) hours prior to the scheduled start of P1 and ending twenty-nine (29) hours prior to the scheduled start of P1. - g) Restricted Period Two: Commencing eighteen (18) hours prior to the scheduled start of P1 and ending four (4) hours prior to the scheduled start of P1. - h) Restricted Period Three: Commencing thirteen (13) hours prior to the scheduled start of P3 and ending three (3) hours prior to the scheduled start of P3.
+If the unrestricted time between the end of P2 and the start of the third restricted period exceeds five (5) hours the excess will be added to the start of the third restricted period. - 23.8 Each Competitor will be permitted the following exceptions during the Championship to the requirements of Articles 23.7 and 38.2: - a) Restricted Period One: Eight (8) exceptions in each Championship - b) Restricted Period Two: Six (6) exceptions in each Championship - c) Restricted Period Three and/or cars covered after P2 (Article 38.2a)i)) at any one Event:: Two (2) exceptions in each Championship - d) For the avoidance of doubt, these exceptions may not be used consecutively during a single Event. - e) In the case of a breach of this Article both drivers from each Competitor must start the race from the pit lane and follow the procedures prescribed in Article 44.2.